codeguy/php-the-right-way/_posts/03-03-01-Namespaces.md

 One recommended way to use namespaces is outlined in [PSR-4][psr4], which aims to provide a standard file, class and namespace convention to allow plug-and-play code.

-In October 2014 the PHP-FIG deprecated the previous autoloading standard: [PSR-0][psr0], which has been replaced with [PSR-4][psr4].
-Currently both are still perfectly usable and PSR-0 is not going away.
-As PSR-4 requires PHP 5.3 and many PHP 5.2-only projects currently implement PSR-0.
-Luckily those PHP 5.2-only projects are starting to up their version requirements, meaning PSR-0 is being used less and less.
+In October 2014 the PHP-FIG deprecated the previous autoloading standard: [PSR-0][psr0].
+Both PSR-0 and PSR-4 are still perfectly usable.
+The latter requires PHP 5.3, so many PHP 5.2-only projects implement PSR-0.

-If you're going to use an autoloader standard for a new application or package then you almost certainly want to look into PSR-4.
+If you're going to use an autoloader standard for a new application or package, look into PSR-4.

 * [Read about Namespaces][namespaces]
 * [Read about PSR-0][psr0]